 How often should you descale a coffee maker?

 According to Breville’s maintenance page, you should descale an espresso machine once a month if you have hard water.
 They also advise descaling (also known as decalcifying) before departing on vacation to prevent mineral build-up while the machine is idle.
-The amount of minerals in your water will decide how often you must descale.
+The number of minerals in your water will decide how often you must descale.

 What happens if I don’t descale my espresso machine?